RTKConsortium/RTK/applications/rtkfourdrooster/README.md

   --dvf deformationField_4D.mhd
 ```

 Making use of the motion information adds to computation time.
-If you have compiled RTK with RTK_USE_CUDA = ON and have a working and CUDA-enabled nVidia GPU, it will automatically be used to speed up that part of the process.
+If you have compiled RTK with `RTK_USE_CUDA=ON` and have a working and CUDA-enabled nVidia GPU, it will automatically be used to speed up that part of the process.

-The article in which the theoretical foundations of MA-ROOSTER are presented (link to be added) contains results obtained on two patients.
+[The article](https://hal.science/hal-01375767) in which the theoretical foundations of MA-ROOSTER are presented contains results obtained on two patients.
 If you wish to reproduce these results, you can download all the necessary data here:

 *   Original projections, log-transformed projections with the table removed, motion mask, respiratory signal, and transform matrices to change from CT to CBCT coordinates and back
     *   [Patient 1](https://data.kitware.com/api/v1/item/5be97d688d777f2179a28e39/download)
     *   [Patient 2](https://data.kitware.com/api/v1/item/5be99df68d777f2179a2e904/download)
-*   Inverse-consistent 4D Displacement Vector Fields, to the end-exhale phase and from the end-exhale phase
+*   Inverse-consistent 4D DVFs, to the end-exhale phase and from the end-exhale phase
     *   [Patient 1](https://data.kitware.com/api/v1/item/5be989e68d777f2179a29e95/download)
     *   [Patient 2](https://data.kitware.com/api/v1/item/5be9a1388d777f2179a2f44d/download)